 After pressing the TEMPO button, the metronome starts counting and turns on the LED indicator above it.
-The LED display gives tempo value in number of quarter note per minute (\downarrow = 120, for example).
+The LED display gives tempo value in number of quarter note per minute ( $\downarrow$ = 120, for example).

-To change tempo, use the VALUE buttons while holding down the TEMPO button and increase or decrease the value within the range of 20-300 (40-600 when in 6/8 rhythm).
+To change tempo, use the VALUE buttons to increase or decrease the value within the range of 30-300 (60-600 when in 6/8 rhythm).
 The initial value is 120.